Document Bank of Virginia

 Context

-Hiring out enslaved men, women, and children was a common business arrangement among Virginians during slavery.
-This practice, which occurred in rural and urban areas, enabled owners of slaves to profit from their labor when they could not employ all of their enslaved workers at their own homes, farms, or businesses.
-Men and boys were often hired out to work on farms, in tobacco factories, and on railroads, while women and girls were often hired out for household labor like cooking, laundry, or childcare.
+Hiring out enslaved men, women, and children was a common business arrangement among Virginians prior to emancipation and the abolishment of slavery with the Thirteenth Amendment to the U.S. Constitution.
+The practice of hiring out, which occurred in both rural and urban areas, enabled owners of slaves to profit from their labor when they could not employ all of their enslaved workers at their own homes, farms, or businesses.
+Men and boys were often hired out to work on farms, in tobacco factories and on railroads, while women and girls were often hired out for household labor like cooking, laundry, or childcare.
 Industries such as the Tredegar Iron Works in Richmond and the salt mines in the Kanawha Valley (now in West Virginia) employed skilled and unskilled enslaved people to augment their workforce.

 Each year, thousands of men, women, and children were hired out with contracts that set the terms and price of their labor.
+Contracts generally ran for a year, from the beginning of January through Christmas.
 Slave owners charged higher prices for skilled laborers.
 The employers of the individual being hired out were to provide food, housing, and clothing, and were to maintain the health of the enslaved person, although that did not prevent harsh treatment or poor care.
 Hiring out was so prevalent that pre-printed forms were developed to simplify the process.
-In this contract, Susan Monroe and James M. Colson agreed to hire a man named Adolphus for $800 from his owner, Miss S. J. Walthall.
-They agreed to pay her the sum of $400 on July 1, 1865 and on January 1, 1866, and promised not to take Adolphus outside of the state.
+In this contract, Susan Monroe and James M. Colson agreed on January 2, 1865, to hire a man named Adolphus for $800 from his owner, Miss S. J. Walthall.
+They agreed to pay her the sum of $400 on July 1, 1865, and $400 on January 1, 1866, and promised not to take Adolphus outside of the state.
 The agreement was effectively nullified in April 1865 after the end of the Civil War.
+It also highlights the fact that the Emancipation Proclamation issued by President Abraham Lincoln did not universally or immediately free enslaved people as a result of it.
 It is not known what happened to Adolphus after he gained his freedom.

 Citation: "$800.
 Petersburg, Va., January 2, 1865: We promise to pay to Miss S.J.
 Walthall…," 1865, Broadside Collection, Special Collections, Library of Virginia.